alargam/Super-Resolution-Generative-Adversarial-Networks-SRGAN-/README.md

 - Similarly, SSIM lies between -1 and 1 and a higher SSIM score indicates a higher similarity between the two images structurally.
 - Compared to PSNR, SSIM is often considered a more perceptually accurate metric, as it takes into account the human visual system's sensitivity to changes in luminance, contrast, and structure.

-The model was trained on TP4 IN Colab with a batch size of 2.
+The model was trained on T4 In Colab with a batch size of 2.
 Following are the metrics obtained after training the models on full dataset for 7 epochs:

 | Metric                              |       7 Epochs (DL)       |